Is your business preparing for the biggest change in the history of UK telecoms?

 Is there an additional cost in moving to VoIP?

-In most cases no, in fact quite the opposite as VoIP services and systems can be up to are considerably cheaper than traditional telephony services with little or no installation costs.
+In most cases no, in fact quite the opposite as VoIP services and systems are usually cheaper and much more cost effective than traditional telephony services.

 I am currently in a long term contact with my current supplier, what can I do?

-As your contract will almost certainly end before the switch-off date you will have time to make preparations, however please feel free to contact us at any time to discuss your options.
+In most cases your contract will probably end before the switch-off date and you will have time to make preparations, however please feel free to contact us at any time to discuss your options and what you can do if your contract end date is after 2025.

 Is this just scaremongering to make us buy a new system from you?